mustakimali/asterisks-oss/README.md

 # ✳ Asterisks
 🔐 Working on End to end encrypted and minimal social media.
-Will be open source soon when it's ready for primetime.
+Currently the source code is in a private repo and will be open source soon when it's ready for primetime.

-Every commit is built and pushed [in docker hub](https://hub.docker.com/r/mustakimali/asterisks/) andis also deployed to [Azure app service](https://asterisks.mustak.im).
+Every commit is built and pushed [in docker hub](https://hub.docker.com/r/mustakimali/asterisks/) and is also deployed to [Azure app service](https://asterisks.mustak.im).

 ## Live demo
 https://asterisks.mustak.im